felixp7/basic-interpreter/tinycat-basic/README.md

 Note: the figures below have changed repeatedly as the interpreters were improved and flaws were fixed in the benchmark itself.
 Consider them a rough indication of relative performance.

 The reference Python implementation is 113 times slower than the host language.
 Conversely, the Go implementation is 47 times slower than native code, within limits for this type of interpreter.
+The D interpreter starts out 49 times slower than native code, but becomes only 43 times slower when optimized (it gains more from optimization than the native benchmark).
+In absolute terms however it's slower than Go by roughly 35%.
+Compilers other than `dmd` should yield better results.

 The Java implementation proved harder to benchmark, as a long-running interpreter runs progressively faster.
 That said, it seems to be roughly 47 times slower than pure Java on a fresh start (7 times slower than the Go implementation in absolute numbers), but ends up only 2.6 times slower than a compiled Java program.
 That's almost as if the interpreter wasn't in the way anymore, and actually three times faster than the Go implementation!